Michael-G-Workman/CVitae/README.md

 instead of an INT with IDENTITY.
 Also this MVC web application does not use bootstrap CSS, but uses W3Schools CSS styles instead, available at https://www.w3schools.com/w3css/.

-Before running this solution, use the CV_Create.sql TSQL script in the SQL SERVER repo to create the AuthorsDB sql server database used by this solution.
+Before running this solution, use the CV_Create.sql TSQL script in the SQL SERVER repo to create the CVDB sql server database used by this solution.

 To create the database on Azure Cloud Platform, first create the database in the Azure portal and run the create script with the create database statement commented out or removed in CV_Create.sql TSQL script in SQL Server Repo.
 Azure Cloud Platform will not let you create a DB using a SQL Script, it can only be done from the Portal.